 If you are only planning to visit the south of Spain in Summer you will only need warm weather clothes.
 However, you are planning a trip to Finland in the winter you are going to need to pack your thermals!
-In this post, I’m going to talk you through a middle of the road packing list for Europe that will be suitable for most places in both summer and winter.
-You will just need to adapt slightly if you are going to anywhere with extreme weather.
+In this post, I’m going to talk you through the middle of the road packing list for Europe that will be suitable for most places in both summer and winter.
+You will just need to adapt slightly if you are going anywhere with extreme weather.

 Europeans have a lot of style so you want to make sure you pack a few accessories that will dress up and add style to your outfits.
 It’s much better to do this than to overpack lots of items that you will only wear once.